open-contracting/standard/docs/guidance/map/unsuccessful_processes.md

 The [Sistema de Información de las Contrataciones Públicas (SICP)](https://contrataciones.gov.py/) discloses information about contracting processes for all public entities in Paraguay.
 SICP is managed by the National Directorate of Public Procurement (DNCP in Spanish).

-Paraguay discloses all stages of the contracting process, from planning to implementation.
-The first data disclosed is about the planning stage.
+The first data disclosed is about the planning process.
 Planning data includes an estimate of what an entity is going to buy, when and for how much.
 SICP assigns an `ocid` when the planning data is first disclosed, before the tender stage.
-In this example, the ocid is 'ocds-03ad3f-331547-1'.
+In this example, the ocid is 'ocds-03ad3f-331547'.

 ```{jsoninclude} ../../examples/unsuccessful-tender-planning.json
 :jsonpointer: